RebekahCodes/Project-STD/README.md

 ## Tech Stack

-JavaScript, React, Nextjs, HTML, CSS
+JavaScript, React, Nextjs, HTML, CSS, Vercel

 ## Features
 ✨ Sleek landing page which acts as a digital save the date featuring couple photo (replace with your own!)<br/>